 Are you still performing assignments in the body of the constructor?
 You are likely missing a lot in terms of powerful optimizations and safety that the member initializer list in C++ provides.
 They are advantageous for performance and ensure the correct initialization of const members, references, and non-default-constructible objects.
-Read this blog to see how this small change can render your code cleaner, safer, and faster!
+Read this blog to see how a small change from constructor body assignments to a member initializer list can render your code cleaner, safer, and optimized for performance.

 Table of Contents: